ginobilinie/codeBook/README.md

 171. wordBreak_tle.cpp: given a string and a dict, to check if the string combined with one of multiple words to combine the string.
 In this version, I give a recursion method, but TLE.
 With simple revision, I just used a visited array to check if the current location is visited or not, then I can do most of the pruning.
 Codes are in wordBreak.cpp.

+172. wordBreak_path.cpp: same as 171, but it asks us to output all the possible results.
+The current version is actually correct, but may TLE in some cases.

 # old
 for fun, forever